offby1/bridge-server/README.md

 There's gotta be some django plugin that does this, eh?

 - <https://channels.readthedocs.io/en/latest/introduction.html> might be helpful here, although I bet it doesn't automatically handle the "the db just changed" stuff for me.
+  OTOH it seems to easily handle "send a message from server to browser once in a while"

 - <https://www.django-unicorn.com/> maybe.
   <https://www.django-unicorn.com/docs/#full-stack-framework-python-packages> lists a bunch of other projects.